TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 > 2.4A 1S Li-Ion Charger Plus 5V 2A Boost Converter In One SoC Solution That Drives Many DIY Boards

-The [IP5306](materials/ip5306_datasheet.pdf) is a fully integrated *power bank* system-on-chip with a *2.4A* charger and a *2A* discharger.
+The [IP5306](materials/ip5306_datasheet.pdf) is a fully integrated *power bank* system-on-chip (SOC) with a charger and a *2A* discharger.

+* **Charger**
+  uses a *buck* converter at *750kHz* switching frequency, and charges with a maximum current of **2.1A**.
+Can be adjusted to *0.05-3.2A* using *I2C* (when the *IP5306* version supports *I2C*, see below for details)
+* **Discharge:**
+  uses a *boost* converter at *500kHz* switching frequency and a *5V* output at a maximum current of *2.4A* (12W)

 This chip—or one of its many Chinese clones, like the [FM5324GA](materials/fm5324ga_datasheet_en.pdf)—is commonly used in modern DIY modules.

 <img src="images/ip5306_chip_hr.png" width="30%" height="30%" />

-For highly integrated chips like this one, it is essential to understand their concepts and functionality before use.
-Some of its features - like its optional *torch mode* -  may not be immediately apparent and could lead to unintended risks.

 ## Overview
-The *IP5306* is found on affordable breakout boards like the [X-150](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/x-150/) and the *MH-CD42*.
+The *IP5306* is found on affordable breakout boards like the [X-150](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/x-150/) and the [MH-CD42](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/mh-cd42/).

+Sophisticated versions such as the [PB01](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/pb0a/) even expose an *I2C* interface that can be used by microcontrollers to configure the settings, i.e. reduce or increase the charging current.